Ichneutica bromias: Distribution

 This species is endemic to the Chatham Islands of New Zealand.
 I. bromias is found on the Chatham, Pitt and Rangatira Islands.

 Behaviour

 Adult female I. bromias release pheromones to attract males at the lower temperature of 15 degrees Celsius compared to other species in the Ichneutica genus.
 The adult moths are on the wing from November to March.

 Life history and host species

-The life history of this species is unknown as are the host species of the larvae.
-Similar to other species in the Ichneutica genus is presumed that the larvae of this species exist on a variety of ground cover or low growing herbaceous plants.
+The life history of this species is unknown, as are the host species of the larvae.
+Similar to other species in the Ichneutica genus, it is presumed that the larvae of this species exist on a variety of ground cover or low growing herbaceous plants.